kbelkna/Project3/bus.md

         <em>bus</em> Data Channel</a>
         -   <a href="#data-manipulation-for-eda"
             id="toc-data-manipulation-for-eda">Data Manipulation for EDA</a>
+            -   <a href="#data-split" id="toc-data-split">Data Split</a>
+            -   <a href="#outlier-detection-and-cleaning"
+                id="toc-outlier-detection-and-cleaning">Outlier Detection and
+                Cleaning</a>
+            -   <a href="#data-manipulation-for-statistics"
+                id="toc-data-manipulation-for-statistics">Data manipulation for
+                statistics</a>
         -   <a href="#eda-summary-statistics" id="toc-eda-summary-statistics">EDA:
             Summary Statistics</a>
+            -   <a href="#summary-statistics-number-of-articles-shared"
+                id="toc-summary-statistics-number-of-articles-shared">Summary
+                Statistics, Number of Articles Shared</a>
+            -   <a
+                href="#summary-statistics-number-of-articles-shared-weekend-vs-weekday"
+                id="toc-summary-statistics-number-of-articles-shared-weekend-vs-weekday">Summary
+                Statistics, Number of Articles Shared, Weekend vs. Weekday</a>
+            -   <a href="#summary-statistics-articles-shared-by-day-of-week"
+                id="toc-summary-statistics-articles-shared-by-day-of-week">Summary
+                Statistics, Articles Shared by Day of Week</a>
+            -   <a href="#total-articles-shared-by-day-of-week"
+                id="toc-total-articles-shared-by-day-of-week">Total Articles Shared by
+                Day of Week</a>
+            -   <a href="#contingency-table" id="toc-contingency-table">Contingency
+                Table</a>
+            -   <a href="#correlation-matrix" id="toc-correlation-matrix">Correlation
+                Matrix</a>
+            -   <a href="#principal-components-analysis-pca"
+                id="toc-principal-components-analysis-pca">Principal Components Analysis
+                (PCA)</a>
         -   <a href="#eda-graphical-analysis" id="toc-eda-graphical-analysis">EDA:
             Graphical Analysis</a>
+            -   <a href="#correlation-plot" id="toc-correlation-plot">Correlation
+                Plot</a>
+            -   <a href="#pca-biplot" id="toc-pca-biplot">PCA: Biplot</a>
+            -   <a href="#scatter-plots-by-lda-value"
+                id="toc-scatter-plots-by-lda-value">Scatter Plots by LDA Value</a>
+            -   <a href="#scatter-plots-by-keyword-metrics"
+                id="toc-scatter-plots-by-keyword-metrics">Scatter Plots by Keyword
+                Metrics</a>
+            -   <a href="#scatter-plots-by-content-metrics"
+                id="toc-scatter-plots-by-content-metrics">Scatter Plots by Content
+                Metrics</a>
+            -   <a href="#box-plot-of-shares-for-data-channel-r-paramschannel"
+                id="toc-box-plot-of-shares-for-data-channel-r-paramschannel">Box Plot of
+                Shares for Data Channel ’r params$channel`</a>
+            -   <a href="#scatter-plot-of-title-words"
+                id="toc-scatter-plot-of-title-words">Scatter Plot of Title Words</a>
+            -   <a href="#scatter-plot-of-positive-words"
+                id="toc-scatter-plot-of-positive-words">Scatter Plot of Positive
+                Words</a>
+            -   <a href="#scatter-plot-of-title-subjectivity"
+                id="toc-scatter-plot-of-title-subjectivity">Scatter Plot of Title
+                Subjectivity</a>
     -   <a href="#modeling" id="toc-modeling">Modeling</a>
         -   <a href="#data-manipulation-for-modeling"
             id="toc-data-manipulation-for-modeling">Data Manipulation for
             Modeling</a>
+            -   <a href="#subsetting-variables-for-modeling"
+                id="toc-subsetting-variables-for-modeling">Subsetting Variables for
+                Modeling</a>
         -   <a href="#linear-regression-modeling"
             id="toc-linear-regression-modeling">Linear Regression Modeling</a>
+            -   <a href="#linear-regression-model-1-multiple-linear-regression-using-lm"
+                id="toc-linear-regression-model-1-multiple-linear-regression-using-lm">Linear
+                Regression Model #1: Multiple Linear Regression Using
+                <code>lm</code></a>
+            -   <a href="#linear-regression-model-2-lasso-regression-using-glmnet"
+                id="toc-linear-regression-model-2-lasso-regression-using-glmnet">Linear
+                Regression Model #2: LASSO Regression using <code>glmnet</code></a>
         -   <a href="#tree-based-modeling" id="toc-tree-based-modeling">Tree-Based
             Modeling</a>
+            -   <a href="#random-forest-model" id="toc-random-forest-model">Random
+                Forest Model</a>
+            -   <a href="#boosted-tree-model" id="toc-boosted-tree-model">Boosted Tree
+                Model</a>
     -   <a href="#model-comparison--conclusion"
         id="toc-model-comparison--conclusion">Model Comparison &amp;
         Conclusion</a>